 Figure 4.
-Graphical representation on Vitamin C and Calcium content of different Amaranthus varieties
+Graphical representation on Ascorbic acid and Calcium content of different Amaranthus varieties

 Conclusion

-Based on a thorough evaluation of morphological characteristics, yield performance, and nutritional quality, Arun Red Amaranthus proved to be the most superior variety under the agro-climatic conditions of Prayagraj.
+Based on a thorough evaluation growth, yield performance, and nutritional quality, Arun Red proved to be the most superior variety under the agro-climatic conditions of Prayagraj.
 It consistently outperformed all other tested varieties in key growth parameters such as plant height, number of leaves, stem diameter, root length, and early maturity, reflecting its strong vegetative vigor and adaptability.
-Moreover, Arun Red Amaranthus recorded the highest herbage yield per plot and excelled in essential nutritional components including Total Soluble Solids (TSS), Vitamin C, β-Carotene, Fibre, Calcium, Iron, Zinc and Protein content, confirming its potential as a nutrient-dense leafy vegetable.
+Moreover, Arun Red recorded the highest herbage yield per plot and excelled in essential nutritional components including Total Soluble Solids (TSS), Ascorbic acid, β-Carotene, Fibre, Calcium, Iron, Zinc and Protein content, confirming its potential as a nutrient-dense leafy vegetable.
 The variety's robust physiological traits and early harvest capability make it particularly well-suited for intensive cropping systems and profitable cultivation in the region.

 Table 2: Nutritional Quality Attributes of Amaranthus Varieties